PHOENIX-MEDIA/External-NFS-Server-Provisioner/README.md

 The NFS server will get installed and started by the [start-up scripts](bin/start-cmd.sh) of the provisioner on the host OS of the K8S node the provisioner gets deployed to.
 A virtual IP will be automatically assigned to the host's network interface before the NFS server gets started.
 The NFS server will export a file share on the PV via a `mount --bind`.
-A storage class for a "NFS client provisioner" needs to be deployed to K8S separately to allow applications to create PVC/PVs.
+A StorageClass for a "NFS client provisioner" needs to be deployed to K8S separately to allow applications to create PVC/PVs on demand.

 For error and fail-over handling the provisioner is deployed as a StatefulSet.
-Kubernetes' internal mechanisms for error detection and rescheduling will automatically restart the StatefulSet on an available node, so the NFS server gets redeployed again by the provisioner's start-up scripts on the new host.
+Kubernetes' internal mechanisms for error detection and scheduling will automatically restart the StatefulSet one of the remaining nodes and the NFS server becomes available again.

 ## The (dirty) details

 ### "NFS Server Provisioner" StatefulSet

-The provisioner image is deployed as StatefulSet (scale 1) with a RWO PV attached which will be used for the NFS server's persistence storage.
+The provisioner image is deployed as StatefulSet with a RWO PV attached which will be used for the NFS server's persistence storage.
 The StatefulSet needs to run with privileged permissions and `hostPID: true` to execute commands directly on the host as well as `hostNetwork: true` to assign the VIP to the host's network interface.
 The image ships with a set of shell scripts (see /bin directory) which brings up everything on pod start.
 To export the